WeblateOrg/weblate/.github/ISSUE_TEMPLATE/bug_report.md

 **Server configuration and status**

-Weblate installation: Hosted service / Docker / PyPI
+Weblate installation: weblate.org service / Docker / PyPI / other

 <!--
 Please paste the output of `list_versions` command over here.
 Depending on